Prag8855/aab/content/guides/german-health-insurance.md

 **[Public health insurance](#public-health-insurance)** costs {{GKV_MIN_RATE_SELF_PAY}}% to {{GKV_MAX_RATE_SELF_PAY}}% of your income (including *[[Pflegeversicherung]]*).
 The minimum cost is around [{{GKV_MIN_COST_SELF_PAY|cur}}€](/glossary/Mindestbeitrag) per month.
 The maximum cost is around [{{GKV_MAX_COST_SELF_PAY|cur}}€](/glossary/Höchstbeitrag) per month.
 You can't get the student tariff, you can't get [free health insurance](#free-health-insurance), and you can't use [health insurance from another EU country](#insurance-from-other-eu-countries).[^37]

 **[Private health insurance](#private-health-insurance)** is usually cheaper.
-The cost is based on your age and your health when you sign up, and the level of coverage you choose.[^79] If you have an unstable income, or you earn less than 30,000€ per year, don't get private health insurance.[^27] Insurers often reject people with a low or unstable income.[^55]
+The cost is based on your age and your health when you sign up, and the level of coverage you choose.[^79] If you have an unstable income, or you earn less than 30,000€ per year, don't get private health insurance.[^27] Ideally, you should make more than 60,000€ per year.[^69] Insurers often reject people with a low or unstable income.[^55]

 **[Expat health insurance](#expat-health-insurance)** is the cheapest option.
 This is supposed to be temporary health insurance.
 You can use it to apply for a [freelance visa](/glossary/Freelance%20visa).
 Staying on expat insurance is a really bad idea.
 Switch to public or private health insurance as soon as you can.